top of page

 We are not nuisance control or animal trappers and therefore do not trap or remove wildlife under most circumstances.

 Our day typically begins around 5 a.m. with the care and feeding of our guests.
 Food has to be prepared as there aren't many manufactured wildlife foods.
 Throughout the day there are cages to build or clean, feeders and waterers to be washed and sanitized and repairs done.
-Oh yes, and during the day, babies to feed.
 Late afternoon, starts the 5 a.m. routine all over.
-When baby season is here these feedings can be as often as every two hours around the clock.

-OtterSpace, along with the Florida Fish and Wildlife Conservation Commission closley monitors the health and well being of animals brought in to our rescue for treatment, rehabilitation, and long term care.
+OtterSpace, along with the Florida Fish and Wildlife Conservation Commission closley monitors the health and well being of all animals in long term care.

 Our Mission: